ReactiumCore/Reactium-Legacy/readme.md

 Without a doubt we felt that Webpack was the best solution for this requirement.
 The deciding factor was Webpack's dependency handling.

 #### Moving Assets
 Gulp provides a frictionless and very simple pattern for moving assets.
-The deciding factor was Gulps ability to transport multiple file types to multiple destinations with very little setup or additional libraries or configuration.
+The deciding factor was Gulp's ability to transport multiple file types to multiple destinations with very little setup or additional libraries or configuration.

 #### Sass Compilation and Optimization
 Gulp's ability to compile Sass is pretty straight forward and doesn't require a lot of configuration.
 We found that with Webpack, this wasn't obviously clear and took a lot of configuration to get the right set up.
 Webpack also restricts the delivery of the compiled style sheet to a single destination, making it hard to save the file to multiple directories if needed.

 #### Hot Reloading
-Browsersync offers a large variety of simple configurations that allows you to server the development environment locally.
-The deciding factor was Browsersync's ability to server from a proxy instead of the application directory.
+Browsersync offers a large variety of simple configurations that allows you to serve the development environment locally.
+The deciding factor was Browsersync's ability to serve from a proxy instead of the application directory.
 This could come in handy if you need to run a node instance as well as your application within your development environment.

 ### The Gulp Config
 Source paths and destinations should be managed in the `gulp.config.js` file, giving you a single place to alter build behaviors without directly altering Gulp Tasks.